vyahello/quotes/README.md

 # Quotes

-> Simple web application to show quotes of famous people https://quote-quote.herokuapp.com.
+> Simple web application to show quotes of famous people.
 >
 > It is built with **django** python web framework.